 Let’s face it, learning scales is hard work; there are just way too many of them, and how do you even know if you’re using the right approach or the right number of patterns?
-Many guitarists are drawn to the CAGED system for learning scales (and unusable chords); once they realize that the CAGED system (not even a system) is for losers and merely filler material for lazy-ass guitar teachers, they move on to the 3-note-per-string (3NPS) system because Satch used it.
+Many guitarists are drawn to the CAGED system for learning scales (and largely unusable chords); once they realize that the CAGED system (not even a system) is for losers and merely filler material for lazy-ass guitar teachers, they move on to the 3-note-per-string (3NPS) system because Satch used it.
 The CAGED system has five scale patterns while the 3NPS system has seven… sounds like we just shot ourselves in the foot, or did we?

 I like the 3NPS system, but not the way it’s normally taught.
 Seven patterns are way too many and life is too short.
 Let’s break it down and see if we can get rid of some of them, as in my humble opinion learning scales using 7 patterns turns it into a technical exercise rather than learning how to improvise, or indeed learning what notes are available, and where they are.
 By reducing the number of patterns things become more musical and less technical as we’re learning how to cover the whole fretboard instead of mindlessly running up and down scale patterns.

 We’re going to be using the F major scale because it gets a little neglected by guitar teachers.

 Position 1 is nice because it starts on the root note, so your ear gets a feel for what scale you’re actually playing, rather than the crappy CAGED patterns which start on random notes.
 This one’s a keeper because it covers a big old portion of the fretboard.

 Position 2 is redundant because of the 18 notes it contains, 12 of them are already covered by position 1 so we can safely scrap this one.

 Position 3 shares only 6 notes with position 1 so this one’s a keeper.
 Two positions in and we’ve already covered 95% of the fretboard!